pcaversaccio/erc20-oz-sdk/README.md

 ![](images/ERC20_deployment.png)

-Let’s break down what we did in the command above.
+Let us break down what we did in the command above.
 We first chose to create an instance of the `ERC20PresetMinterPauserUpgradeSafe` contract from the `@openzeppelin/contracts-ethereum-package` package we had linked before, and to create it in the local `development` network.
 We are then instructing the CLI to *initialize* it with the initial values needed to set up our token.
 This requires us to choose the appropriate `initialize` function, and input all the required arguments.
 The OpenZeppelin CLI will then atomically deploy and initialize the new instance in a single transaction.

 We now have a working ERC20 token contract in our `development` network.